alecxander567/SIA-Frontend/README.md

 # SIA-Frontend

-SIA-Frontend is a simple and modern web application for managing products.
-It features a user-friendly front end and a robust backend, allowing users to add products, edit products, manage products, and view order statuses, view employee statuses.
-This system is for administrators to use.
+SIA-Frontend is a simple and modern web application for managing products and monitoring business operations.
+Designed for administrators, it provides a user-friendly front end and a robust backend, allowing seamless product management, order tracking, and employee status monitoring.

 ## Technologies Used